jefflunt/glint-box/README.md

 1. Raspberry Pi Rev B. board (the one with the ethernet jack)
 2. Power supply for your Pi.
 It should be at least **5.0 volts, 1 amp (or 1000 milliamps)**.
 I use the outlet-to-USB adapter I got with the iPad - it's 2 amps - more than enough.
 I believe the power supply for the Google Nexus 7 tablet is also sufficiently powerful.
 Your typical cell phone wall outlet power supply might also be sufficient, but double check the power output printed on the power supply itself.
-3. 4GB SD card (minimum size) imaged with [the latest glint-nes image](http://karmanebula.com/glint-downloads/)
+3. 4GB SD card (minimum size) imaged with [the latest stable glint-nes image](http://karmanebula.com/glint-downloads/)

-## Build
+## Play!

-Log into your Raspberry Pi:
+Log into your Raspberry Pi, and type the following command (replacing the "<filename.nes>" with the name of your NES ROM file).

-* user: `pi`
-* pass: `raspberry`

-Make sure your Pi is connected to the internet

-* Type `curl -L https://raw.github.com/normalocity/glint-nes/master/all-in-one-install.sh | bash`

-This runs an automated script to get everything downloaded and installed.
-When it's done, the system should prompt you to reboot, as well as give you instructions on how to start `retroarch` after your machine starts up and you log in again.
-Just for reference you run `retroarch` using the following command:

 `retroarch <filename.nes> -c ~/.config/retroarch/retroarch.cfg`

-## Play!

 ...and please report issues that you run into. :)